ash/raku-course/scalar-variables/exercises/identifiers/solution/index.md

     my $address2 = 'Second street, 12';
     my $from-to = 'London to Paris';

-All the identifiers are valid, but it is probably better to avoid names with an apostrophy if you `$don’t` have strong reasons to use them.
+All the identifiers are valid, but it is probably better to avoid names with apostrophes if you `$don't` have strong reasons to use them.

 🦋 You can find the source code in the file [identifiers.raku](https://github.com/ash/raku-course/blob/master/exercises/scalar-variables/identifiers.raku).